 Content marketing is the best tool to help your audience discover you and grow demand for your SaaS product.
 Consider how people are searching for your solution and what problems it is solving, and create content to address this information need.

 You can apply the buyer awareness matrix when you start planning your content strategy.
 In a nutshell, it’s a way of segmenting your audiences into 4 categories: unaware of the problem, problem-aware, solution-aware, and product-aware.

 Your bottom-of-the-funnel (BOFU) content would target product-aware audiences with offers and landing pages, while the other 3 groups would need nurturing and informational content.

-Many SaaS startups struggle when planning their content marketing strategies when the focus keywords that describe their solution have very low volumes.
+Many SaaS startups struggle when planning their content marketing strategies when the focus keywords that describe their solution have very low volumes or they are a new category creator.
 In such cases, you could consider keywords with adjacent intent.